Save money on auto insurance in Orange, California with our guide.

 No matter where you live, steering clear of accidents and citations is the best way to keep your auto insurance rates low.
 Speeding tickets, reckless driving citations, DUIs and DWIs, and at-fault accidents all can trigger insurance rate hikes.

 Two of the most costly citations to receive are DUI and reckless driving.
-Orange drivers found guilty of reckless driving face insurance rate increases of $3,148 per year, compared to the citywide average.
+Drivers in the city of Orange found guilty of reckless driving face insurance rate increases of $3,148 per year, compared to the citywide average.
 A DUI violation may lead to a $3,050 increase, while a citation for speeding leads to a $741 rate hike.

 |Violation||Average Annual Rate|